willpixley/congressional-stock-research/README.md

     - Instructions provided in the comments of that file
 3. Make sure the Docker daemon is running, either by opening the Desktop app or using the CLI tool
 4. Navigate to `django` and run `docker compose up` to create and run the container
-5. Visit `localhost:8000` in your browser to make sure it is up and running.
-If it says "OK", everything is working as intended
-6. This may or may not create the correct tables.
-To ensure it, exec into the Django docker container and run the migrations:
+5. Create the tables in Postgres
     1. Run `docker exec -it django sh` to enter the shell inside the django docker container
     2. In the shell, run `python manage.py makemigrations`
     3. Run `python manage.py migrate`.
 This should populate the DB with the correct tables.
+6. Visit `localhost:8000` in your browser to make sure it is up and running.
+If it says "OK", everything is working as intended

 # Reproducing data